BlueBrain/sonata-extension/source/sonata_simulation.rst

    spike_threshold                 integer    Optional    The spike detection threshold.
 A spike is detected whenever the voltage in the spike detection location goes over the spike threshold value.
 Default is -30mV. `NEURON specific details <https://nrn.readthedocs.io/en/latest/python/modelspec/programmatic/network/netcon.html#NetCon.threshold>`_. spike_location                  text       Optional    The spike detection location.
 Can be either ‘soma’ or 'AIS' for detecting spikes in either the soma or axon initial segment, respectively.
 Default is 'soma'. integration_method              text       Optional    Selects the NEURON/CoreNEURON `integration method <https://nrn.readthedocs.io/en/latest/python/simctrl/programmatic.html#secondorder>`_.
 This parameter sets the NEURON global variable h.secondorder.
-The allowed values are ‘0’ (default) for fully implicit backward euler, ‘1’ for Crank-Nicolson and ‘2’ for Crank-Nicolson with fixed ion currents. stimulus_seed                   integer    Optional ionchannel_seed                 integer    Optional minis_seed                      integer    Optional synapse_seed                    integer    Optional
+The allowed values are ‘0’ (default) for fully implicit backward euler, ‘1’ for Crank-Nicolson and ‘2’ for Crank-Nicolson with fixed ion currents. stimulus_seed                   integer    Optional    A non-negative integer used for seeding noise stimuli and any other future stochastic stimuli, default is 0. ionchannel_seed                 integer    Optional    A non-negative integer used for seeding stochastic ion channels, default is 0. minis_seed                      integer    Optional    A non-negative integer used for seeding the Poisson processes that drives the minis, default is 0. synapse_seed                    integer    Optional    A non-negative integer used for seeding stochastic synapses, default is 0.
    =============================== ========== =========== ====================================

 example::